Knicks playing together and enjoying it more

 Knicks playing together and enjoying their success

 There is less big-name talent than there was a year ago.
-In its place there has grown a bigger emphasis on teamwork, young players striving to become better and a much brighter mood.
+In its place are a bigger emphasis on teamwork, young players striving to become better and a much brighter mood.

-So while the exits of Carmelo Anthony and Derrick Rose from the roster might have forecast a poor season, the Knicks have won more than they’ve lost and had a much better time doing it.
+So while the exits of Carmelo Anthony and Derrick Rose from the roster might have made some expect a poor season, the Knicks have won more than they’ve lost and have had a much better time doing it.

-“Everybody likes the ball movement, the way guys are playing defense, the way they are hustling and trying hard and playing together,” coach Jeff Hornacek said.
-“We know we are not the most-talented group.
+“Everybody likes the ball movement, the way guys are playing defense, the way they are hustling and trying hard and playing together,” coach Jeff Hornacek said after the Knicks moved to 7-5 with a 118-91 victory over the Kings on Saturday night.
+“We know we are not the most talented group.
 We had some talent last year with Carmelo and Derrick, but these guys know they have to band together to try to win games.

 “So what they’ve been able to accomplish this year is exciting for them.
 They see what playing together can do for a team that’s not as talented as the team we had last year . . .
 They’re enjoying it.”

-The Knicks did some winning early last year, too, with a 14-10 start before things came unraveled.
-And Kristaps Porzingis, who has been a breakout star in this new-look team, said most of the 2016-17 season was not enjoyable.
+The Knicks did some winning early last season, too, with a 14-10 start before things came unraveled.
+Kristaps Porzingis, who has been a breakout star in this new-look team, said most of the 2016-17 season was not enjoyable.

 “It was a tough year,” he said on WFAN in a Friday appearance with Mike Francesa.
 “We won a lot of games in the beginning because of our talent.
 I could tell right away it wasn’t going to keep that up for the whole season.
 It started to go downhill.
 It wasn’t fun anymore.
 It wasn’t an enjoyable season.”

-As to the improved mood in the locker room, Hornacek again said that Anthony and Rose were not to blame about how players felt last season.
-But the new interdependence on this edition of the team — to set each other up to score or to play team defense to get a stop — comes with enhanced camaraderie.
+As for the improved mood in the locker room, Hornacek said Anthony and Rose are not to blame for how players felt last season.
+But the new dependence on each other on this edition of the team — to set each other up to score or to play team defense to get a stop — comes with enhanced camaraderie.